sivakar94/Customer_complaints_model/README.md

 # Customer_complaints_model
 # new

-CReated a training pipeline
+Created Customer complaints Multi text classifier and served into a Scalable Flask application

--Created a Standalone Flask application
+• Processed the data, created a training pipeline using Tfidf vectorizer and Xgboost Algorithm

--Scaled the model with unicorn and Gunix
+• Created a scalable Flask application using: Gunicorn and Ngnix

-and simulated load performance through the
+• Containerized the Application using Docker and Performed Load testing using Locust